 Tourism levy consultation

 Highland welcomes over six million visitors a year, including day visitors, and cruise passengers.
-Whilst all visitors are welcome, the Council also needs to manage the effects these large numbers are having on the region’s services, resources and infrastructure.
+Whilst all visitors are welcome, we need to manage the effects these large numbers are having on the region’s services, resources and infrastructure.

-A Transient Visitor Levy is one option the Council is considering raising income to manage the impact of tourism and help the Council invest to ensure the region continues to be a great place to live and visit.
+A Transient Visitor Levy (TVL) is one option we are considering for raising income to manage the impact of tourism and help us invest to make sure the region continues to be a great place to live and visit.

 It is estimated that a Highland Transient Visitor Levy could generate £5 – £10 million each year, depending on how a scheme was designed.

-We want to hear your thoughts on whether such a scheme should be used in Highland and, if so, how.
+We want to thank all respondents for taking the time to submit their views on whether a TVL scheme should be used in Highland and in what manner.

 The Scottish Government has committed to introducing legislation to enable local authorities to introduce a Transient Visitor Levy should they chose to.